River dolphin: Bycatch

-In captivity
+Conservation

+International River Dolphin Day

+The Global Declaration for River Dolphins was signed by nine countries on 24 October 2023, a date chosen as it is known as the International River Dolphin Day.
+This pact is intended to promote research and cooperation between countries with river dolphin populations.
+It is hoped that five further countries will join.

+Amazon and Orinoco Rivers

+Marine biologist Fernando Trujillo co-founded the Omacha Foundation in 1993 to protect the pink river dolphins in the Amazon and Orinoco Rivers.
+Since 2013, Trujillo and his team have been measuring the mercury levels in river dolphins.
+Mercury, leeched into the river through illegal gold mining processes, is harmful to both dolphins and humans.

+Climate Change

+As global temperatures rise, the Amazon has seen record level of drought and river temperatures.
+In 2023, within just two months (September–October), 330 river dolphins were found dead in the Amazon region due to extreme drought.

+Captivity

 A baiji conservation dolphinarium was established at the Institute of Hydrobiology (IHB) in Wuhan in 1992.
 This was planned as a backup to any other conservation efforts by producing an area completely protected from any threats, and where the baiji could be easily observed.
 The site includes an indoor and outdoor holding pool, a water filtration system, food storage and preparation facilities, research labs and a small museum.
 The aim is to also generate income from tourism which can be put towards the baiji plight.
 The pools are not very large, only kidney shaped tanks with dimensions of 82 ft arc 23 ft width and 11 ft depth, 33 ft diameter, 6.6 ft deep and 39 ft diameter, 11 ft deep, and are not capable of holding many baijis at one time.

 Douglas Adams and Mark Carwardine documented their encounters with the endangered animals on their conservation travels for the BBC programme Last Chance to See.
 The book by the same name, published in 1990, included pictures of a captive specimen, a male named Qi Qi (淇淇) that lived in the Wuhan Institute of Hydrobiology dolphinarium from 1980 to July 14, 2002.
 Discovered by a fisherman in Dongting Lake, he became the sole resident of the Baiji Dolphinarium (白鱀豚水族馆) beside East Lake.
 A sexually mature female was captured in late 1995, but died after half a year in 1996 when the Shishou Tian-e-Zhou Baiji Semi-natural Reserve (石首半自然白鱀豚保护区), which had contained only finless porpoises since 1990, was flooded.

 The Amazon river dolphin has historically been kept in dolphinariums.
 Today, only three exist in captivity: one in Acuario de Valencia in Venezuela, one in Zoologico de Guistochoca in Peru, and one in Duisburg Zoo in Germany.
 Several hundred were captured between the 1950s and 1970s, and were distributed in dolphinariums throughout the US, Europe, and Japan.
 Around 100 went to US dolphinariums, and of that, only 20 survived; the last (named Chuckles) died in Pittsburgh Zoo in 2002.